Events#

 Parameters:

 • threshold (str or float) – The threshold value by which to select the events.
 If "auto", takes the value between the max and the min.
+If "auto" is used with multi-channel inputs, the default value of 0.9 is used to capture all events.

 • threshold_keep (str) – "above" or "below", define the events as above or under the threshold.
 For photosensors, a white screen corresponds usually to higher values.
 Therefore, if your events are signaled by a black colour, events values are the lower ones (i.e., the signal “drops” when the events onset), and you should set the cut to "below".